Wedding Photography Timeline Intro

 In 1948, renowned photojournalist W. Eugene Smith photographed the seminal photo story for Life Magazine called The Country Doctor.
 It was groundbreaking at the time because of the combined narrative impact of the images and how intimately close Smith got to his subjects.
 To achieve these results, for the first several days of his project he shot without film in his camera because he knew that those first images wouldn’t be any good, and he didn’t want to waste money on film.
 He had to wait until his subject, the country doctor, got comfortable with his presence with a camera and forgot he was even there.

-Wedding photographers don’t nearly have the time Smith had to put their subjects at ease so they can capture unique moments.
+Portland Wedding photographers don’t nearly have the time Smith had to put their subjects at ease so they can capture unique moments.
 But the same principle of having time to acclimate to a photographers presence applies.
 While 10 or even 12 hours for photography might seem excessive, a documentary approach does requirement a significant time investment to do it really well.

-I include this in the photography timeline because it’s important that your flowers arrive well before portraits begin.
+It’s important that your flowers arrive well before portraits begin.
 It gives an opportunity to photograph these details laid out nicely and ensures the flowers arrive on time for portraits.
 I’ve shot a few weddings when the flower delivery was overlooked.
 The florist delivered them closer to the ceremony and we had to do portraits without them.
 That was kind of a bummer.
 So be sure the florist knows to have the flowers delivered with some breathing room before the portraits kick off.

 Have The Reception Set Up Before The Ceremony

 This is another aspect to address with your vendors helping with setup.
 It is super handy if the reception is fully set up before the ceremony starts.
 If the reception setup is completed later it can be a challenge for the photographer.
 They would have to race to the reception area and get those detail shots before guests walk over and move things.
 If it’s not possible to complete the setup before the ceremony then guiding guests into a separate cocktail area can help.
-This will keep the reception tidy until the photographer has a chance to document it.
+This will keep the reception tidy until your Portland wedding photographer has a chance to document it.

-Family Photos Work Really Well After The Ceremony
+Family Photos After The Ceremony

 I’m a big advocate for shooting most portraits before the ceremony, so it may come as a surprise that I encourage doing the family portraits afterward.
 One small reason, as I mentioned before, is to break up the portrait taking a bit.
 However, the big reason is to minimize X factors that have a good chance of creating a snag in the timeline.
 One of my main goals when creating a timeline is ensuring a high probability of starting your ceremony on time.